-There are two areas of 'Ancient (of semi-natural origin) woodland on or adjacent to the proposal towards the southern end, on both the eastern & western boundary.
+There are two areas of 'Ancient (of semi-natural origin) woodland near to the proposal, one to the south west and the other slightly further out to the north west.
 Currently they consist predominantly of mixed broadleaves such as sycamore with some ash and birch to the west with more mature broadleaves to the east.